Xilinx/SME-Developer-Labs/FILTER2D_Lab.md

 1. Note the performance difference between the FPGA-accelerated and CPU-only executions of the 2D image filtering function.
 With a single kernel, the accelerated version is more than 19x faster than the multi-threaded CPU version.

-1. Now perform the same run using a binary containing 3 kernels instead of 1.
+1. Now perform the same run using the FPGA binary with 3 kernel instances.
 	```sh
 	./Filter2D.exe -i img/picadilly_1080p.bmp -n 10 -x ./xclbin/fpga3k.awsxclbin
 	```

 1. Compare the new performance numbers: the version with 3 kernels is nearly 3x faster than the version with a single kernel.

-1. Now perform the same run using a binary containing 6 kernels.
+1. Now perform the same run using the FPGA binary with 6 kernel instances.
 	```sh
 	./Filter2D.exe -i img/picadilly_1080p.bmp -n 10 -x ./xclbin/fpga6k.awsxclbin
 	```

-1. This version is more than 114x faster than the multi-threaded CPU version (!).
+1. This version is more than 112x faster than the multi-threaded CPU version (!).

 Additional kernels can easily be added (either more 2D filter kernels or different types of kernels) until all FPGA resources are utilized or until the global memory bandwidth is satured.